ampl/plugins/doc/source/amplsqlite3.rst

     write table amt;

 The driver will search for a table with the given name, delete the data in the table and write the data from AMPL.
-If the table does not exist it will be cretaed.
+If the table does not exist it will be created.

 Read example
 ************